 How it all began

-In the early 2000s, Robin Coupland, an ICRC physician, Nathan Taback an academic statistician, and Christina Wille, working on small arms and light weapons issues, connected and decided there had to be better ways of documenting, presenting and using data on violence for programme development and policy guidance.
+In the early 2000s, Robin Coupland, an ICRC physician, Nathan Taback an academic statistician, and Christina Wille, working on small arms and light weapons issues, connected and decided there had to be better ways of documenting, presenting and using data on violence for programme development, policy guidance and personal security.

-After the ICRC decided in 2007 to document attacks on health care, Insecurity Insight was born as an association of experts who shared the same vision to develop innovative methods for generating data on the impact of insecurity on people’s lives and well-being that would help to plan and monitor programmes.
+After the ICRC decided in 2007 to document attacks on health care, Insecurity Insight was born as an association of experts who shared the same vision to develop innovative methods for generating data on the impact of insecurity on people’s lives and well-being that would help to plan and monitor programmes and help protect health workers.

 Working as consultants for the ICRC, Christina and Nathan collaborated with Robin to produce the 16-country case study that became the basis for the ICRC’s Healthcare in Danger project.
 Together they set up media monitoring used to produce this data.